-The maximum time frame in which a student may complete his or her program of study is the period of time in which it takes the student to attempt 150% of the academic credits contained in his or her educational program.
+The maximum time frame in which a student may complete his or her program of study is the period of time in which ittakes the student to attempt 150% of the academic credits contained in his or her educational program.

-Quantitative Requirement - Credit Completion
+Quantitative Requirement Credit Completion

 Each student must complete a minimum number of credits by the end of each SAP evaluation period.
 Only satisfactorily completed course credits are counted as credits completed.
-Satisfactorily completed course credits include those for which a student receives a grade other than a "W," "WF," or "F." All courses for which a student receives a grade, whether passing or failing, a withdrawn ("W"), a withdrawn failing ("WF"), or a repeated course are counted in determining credits attempted.
+Satisfactorily completed course credits include those for which a student receives a grade other than a "W," "WF" or "F." All courses for which a student receives a grade, whether as a "W," "WF" or "F." All courses for which a student receives a grade, whether as a grade, whether as a "W," "WF" or "F." All courses for which a student receives a grade, whether as a "W," "WF" or "F." All courses for which a student receives a grade, whether as a "W," "WF" or "F." All courses for which a student receives a grade, whether as a "W," "WF", or a repeated course are counted in determining credits attempted.
 Transfer credits accepted for the student's program will be counted as credits attempted and credits completed.
 A student's SAP standing will be calculated based on the student's entire history of enrollment in a specific program of study, except as noted below.
 (See Credit Completion requirements at each Evaluation Level in the charts below.)